GiacomoDetomaso/Recursive_stuff/README.md

 # Ricursive-stuff

-This repository, contains a C project with an implementation of some recursive functions.
+This repository, contains a C project with the implementations of some recursive functions.

 ## **Functions locations**